 The first week of operational activity to remove flat oysters from Big Glory Bay, Stewart Island is ahead of schedule.

-The Ministry for Primary Industries has announced details about how the first flat oysters will be removed from commercial farms in Big Glory Bay, Stewart Island, in a bid to halt the spread of Bonamia ostreae.
+The oysters are being removed in a bid to halt the spread of Bonamia ostreae.